j-stach/blok/README.md

 - Functional build process, returns error or self
 - Partial references return None when the index DNE
 - Alignments create a connection "schedule" using indexes
+- During connections, use the `'c` lifetime for references

 ## Future directions